 Online at GoToMeeting - Many online group tutorials and online meetings with UPC students will take place on the GoToMeeting platform.
 You will receive a link by email when you sign up.

-Content Specialists assist with 500-level MSW course concepts and papers.
-Content specialists focus on adherence to assignment guidelines, understanding of learned course concepts and theories, approaches to application and analysis, as well as graduate-level study skills and time management.
-Content specialists not able to assist with quizzes, though they are able to review concepts related to quiz topics.
-Nursing@USC students in SOWK 506 who are referred by a professor are also welcome to make an appointment with a content specialist.
+Content Specialists focus on adherence to assignment guidelines, understanding of learned SOWK 500-level course concepts and theories, approaches to application and analysis, graduate-level study skills, and time management.
+Note: Content specialists are not able to assist with quizzes, exams, tests, or take-home tests.